unibe-icelab/thz-image-explorer/paper/paper.md

 ## Interactive 3D Viewer

-The application maps the gaussian envelope of the intensity along the $z$-axis to opacity in an interactive voxel plot.
-The opacity threshold can be adjusted to improve performance and reduce nosie.
+A THz time domain scan produces a 3D data array with dimensions $n_x \times n_y \times n_t$, where $(n_x, n_y)$ represent the spatial coordinates and $n_t$ represents the time axis.

+Scans performed in reflection can be visualized in 3D.
+First, we transform each time trace into an intensity value by computing the squared amplitude and applying a Gaussian envelope function:
+$$
+I(x,y,t) = |s(x,y,t)|^2 * G_{\sigma}(t)
+$$

+where $G_{\sigma}(t)$ is a normalized 1D Gaussian kernel with standard deviation $\sigma = 3.0$ and radius of 9 samples, applied via convolution to smooth the squared signal and extract the envelope.

+The time axis is converted to a spatial distance coordinate by assuming a refractive index of $n=1$ and using the relation $z = ct/2$, where $c$ is the speed of light and the factor of 2 accounts for the round-trip propagation.
+This transformation yields a three-dimensional intensity cube $I(x,y,z)$.

+Each element (voxel) in this cube represents the THz signal intensity at a specific point in 3D space, enabling visualization of reflections from internal interfaces and sub-surface structures.
+The computed intensities are mapped to voxel opacity values - regions with high intensity appear opaque while low-intensity regions become transparent.

-The 3D viewer is implemented using the `bevy` game engine and a custom wgsl shader implemented in another
+Users can adjust the opacity threshold to optimize rendering performance and reduce visual noise from weak signals.
+The 3D viewer is implemented using the `bevy` game engine with a custom WGSL shader, available as a separate
 crate: [bevy_voxel_plot](https://github.com/hacknus/bevy_voxel_plot).

 ## Filtering pipeline